New rule will require truck drivers to be proficient in English

 "It's understandable.
 It's for safety, but I'm Mexican and I don't speak English.
 It would be challenging to learn to speak before the new rule starts," truck driver Ivan Sobrevilla said.

-Sobrevilla is a transfer driver who commute back and forth every day and stays close to the border.
+Sobrevilla is a transfer driver who commute every day and stays close to the border.
 Other drivers who are based on the border are on B1 visas, who drive farther.

 Businesses and drivers are wondering how the rules will be applied and who will be impacted.